cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 - **Dynamic Loading**:

-    When using `bundle.load` or `resources.load` to dynamically load a `sprite-frame` or `texture` in v3.0, the path needs to be specified to a specific sub-resource.
+    When using `bundle.load` or `resources.load` to dynamically load a `sprite-frame` or `texture` in v3.0, the path needs to be specified to a specific sub-resource:

     ```ts
     // load texture